stevengharris/NSXcode/README.md

 5.0 + 10.0 = 15.0
 ```

-## Adding Restricted Entitlements To Your Node Module
+## Accessing Swift Code Requiring Restricted Entitlements

+There is an [excellent article](https://developer.apple.com/documentation/xcode/signing-a-daemon-with-a-restricted-entitlement) about how to deal with this problem when developing a daemon in Swift, which applies reasonably well here.

-As discussed [above](#do-you-need-restricted-entitlements?), using restricted entitlements requires us to place the `Module.node` and `libNodeAPI.dylib` created during the node-swift build process into an app bundle along with the entitlements, and get everything properly signed.
+As discussed [above](#do-you-need-restricted-entitlements), using restricted entitlements requires us to place the `Module.node` and `libNodeAPI.dylib` created during the node-swift build process into an app bundle along with the entitlements, and get everything properly signed.
 To avoid entangling the basic discussion of using node-swift with Xcode with the complications of restricted entitlements, we use three different targets.
 The restricted entitlement being used in the example is iCloud.

 ### MyProject Build Targets For Restricted Entitlements